JustinHoyt/sdl_ios_guides/docs/Mobile Navigation/Video Streaming/index.md

 !!!

 ### Create a Custom Video Streaming Manager
-If you decide to create a custom video streaming manager you must maintain the lifecycle of the video stream because there are several situations when video can not stream.
-Whether or not video can stream depends on the app's HMI state on the head unit and the app's application state on the device.
-Due to an iOS limitation, video cannot be streamed when the app on the device is no longer in the foreground.
+If you decide to create a custom video streaming manager, you must maintain the lifecycle of the video stream as there are limitations to when video can stream.
+The app's HMI state on the head unit and the app's application state on the device determines whether video can stream.
+Due to an iOS limitation, video cannot be streamed when the app on the device is no longer in the foreground and/or the device is locked/sleeping.

 The lifecycle of the video stream is maintained by the SDL library.
 The `SDLManager.streamingMediaManager` can be accessed once the `start` method of `SDLManager` is called.
 The `SDLStreamingMediaManager` automatically takes care of determining screen size and encoding to the correct video format.